getodk/docs/odk1-src/form-audit-log.rst

 The enumerator spent ``1488761809157 - 1488761807868 = 1289`` milliseconds on the screen showing the ``/data/name`` question.
 This corresponds to ``1289 / 1000 = 1.289`` seconds.

-To convert from epoch time to time in UTC in most common spreadsheet programs, divide the epoch time by 86400000 ms per day and add 25569 days between January 1, 1900 (what most spreadsheet programs use as "day zero") and January 1, 1970.
+To convert from epoch time to time in UTC in most common spreadsheet programs, divide the epoch time by 86400000 ms per day and add 25569 days between January 1, 1900 (what spreadsheet programs use as "day zero") and January 1, 1970.
 For example, to convert the timestamp ``1488761807868``:

 .. code-block:: xml